flynn-chen/air-canvas/README.md

 # Air Canvas

-Tired of listening to Powerpoints remotely?
+Tired of listening to Powerpoints remotely? <br />
-Finding new ways to communicate effectively through digital media?
+Finding new ways to communicate effectively through digital media? <br />
-Want to create a fun and interactive learning environment?
+Want to create a fun and interactive learning environment? <br />

-Try out the Air Canvas!!!
+Try out the Air Canvas!!! <br />
-You can use any object with a colored tip (e.g. defaulting using a blue expo marker) as a stylus.
+You can use any object with a colored tip (e.g. defaulting using a blue expo marker) as a stylus. <br />

 ![demo](demo.gif)